 Bishop Samuel Ajayi Crowther was a Nigerian linguist and the first African Anglican bishop in Africa.
 He was the most widely known African Christian of the nineteenth century as his life spanned the greater part of it: he was born in its first decade and died in its last.

-Ajayi (also Ajai or Adjai) Crowther was born in Osogun (in the present-day Iseyin LGA, Oyo State) in 1809.
+Ajayi (also Ajai or Adjani) Crowther was born in Osogun (in the present-day Iseyin LGA, Oyo State) in 1809.
 He was a Yoruba man who also identified with the Creole ethnic group of Sierra Leone.
 In later years, it was told that a diviner had indicated that Ajayi was not to enter any of the cults of the Orisha (the Yoruba divinities) because he was to be a servant of Olorun (the God of heaven).
 He grew up in dangerous times: both the breakup of the old Yoruba Empire of Oyo and the effect of the great Islamic jihads (which led to the establishment of a new Fulani empire to the north) meant chaos for the Yoruba states.
 Warfare and raiding were endemic at this time.

 Slavery and Liberation

-In 1821, at the age of twelve, Crowther was captured along with his mother, toddler brother and several other family members and sold into captivity when Osogun was raided by Muslim slavers from neighbouring tribes (known as the army of the Mohammedan Foulah).
+In 1821, at the age of twelve, Crowther was captured along with his mother, toddler brother, and several other family members and sold into captivity when Osogun was raided by Muslim slavers from neighboring tribes (known as the army of the Mohammedan Foulah).
 He was passed from one master to another six times before ending up at a major slave market where he was sold to Portuguese slave traders.
 He contemplated killing himself rather than getting sold into the hands of white men: he tried to strangle himself with his waistband but his courage failed him when he held the noose in his hand.

 After several weeks, he and one hundred and eighty-seven fellow slaves were loaded on a ship bound for Portugal.
 The ship set sail but was intercepted off the coast of Lagos by two British Man o' War ships positioned on the waters primarily to enforce the abolition of slavery.
-The master and slave-drivers were placed in irons and the Africans were set free but were not returned to Lagos; they were taken instead to Freetown, Sierra Leone.
+The master and slave drivers were placed in irons and the Africans were set free but were not returned to Lagos; they were taken instead to Freetown, Sierra Leone.

 Schooling and Early Career

 While there, Crowther was cared for by the Anglican Church Missionary Society.
 While in Freetown, Crowther became interested in languages.
 He was taught English and exhibited significant aptitude in his studies and made good progress under the care of the Mission schoolmaster.
 At the end of his first day at school, he begged a halfpenny to buy an alphabet card.
 He eventually became a school monitor, a position for which he earned seven pence-halfpenny a month.
-He was baptised on December 11, 1825 by the Reverend John Raben, taking the name of Samuel Crowther.
+He was baptized on December 11, 1825, by the Reverend John Raben, taking the name of Samuel Crowther.

 In 1826, he was taken to England to attend the school of St Mary's Church in Islington, London.
-He returned to Freetown in 1827 and enrolled at the newly-opened Fourah Bay College, an Anglican missionary school, where his interest in languages led to his studying Latin, Greek and Temne (one of Sierra Leone’s most widely spoken languages).
+He returned to Freetown in 1827 and enrolled at the newly-opened Fourah Bay College, an Anglican missionary school, where his interest in languages led to his studying Latin, Greek, and Temne (one of Sierra Leone’s most widely spoken languages).
 He also added carpentry to his traditional weaving and agricultural skills.
 After completing his studies, he began teaching at Fourah Bay which eventually became the first institution to offer university-level education in tropical Africa.

 A girl, who was also on the Portuguese slave ship that originally brought Crowther to Sierra Leone, was taught with him in the same house.
 They grew up together and she also converted to Christianity (she was formerly a Muslim), replacing her native name Asano with Susanna.
 They grew fond of each other, and after a happy period of courtship, they were married.